garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 y<-(df$Affinity-min(df$Affinity))/(max(df$Affinity)-min(df$Affinity))
 {% endhighlight %}

-Now it is time to prepare the training and validation datasets by the drugs into 90% training 10% validation:
+Now it is time to prepare the training and validation datasets by dividing the dataset into training (90%) and validation (10%):
 {: style="text-align: justify"}

 {% highlight r %}